aplteam/Cider/mkdocs/docs/api.md

 ## :fontawesome-solid-code: GetCiderGlobalConfigFilename

-    filename←GetCiderGlobalConfigFilename
+    path←GetCiderGlobalConfigFilename

-Returns as a fully qualified filepath Cider’s global configuration file.
+Returns the path to Cider’s global configuration file.

 ## :fontawesome-solid-code: GetCiderGlobalConfigHomeFolder

-    folder←GetCiderGlobalConfigHomeFolder
+    path←GetCiderGlobalConfigHomeFolder

-Returns as a fully qualified filepath the folder that contains Cider’s global configuration file.
+Returns the path to the folder that contains Cider’s global configuration file.

 On Windows, this is typically `C:/Users/<⎕AN>/.cider/config.json`